hamsternipples/nosedocs/questions-for-abraham.md

 I feel like I'm sort of forced to continue on with the conflict for as long as it continues on.
 I don't have any real issue with getting into more of an "allowing" (cooperative) mode, but it doesn't make me feel good or productive.

 help?

+#### the answer that I felt

+what I'm really looking for is the *path of least resistance* -- or the *path of most allowing*.
+I know what I don't want, so now I *should* be able to just pivot toward what I do want.
+I really felt like when there's no more resistance in me, then I'll actually see far more improvement than I am presently, so I guess I'll try being a bit more cooperative. it's kinda hard to put into words what I felt, but I think I got it.

 [1]: one of the interesing things is mr. motor roared his engine every time I had that idea, whic was a bit interesting to me too, because it seems to me maybe they "need" the fight?